Siege of Osaka: Summer campaign

 In April 1615, Ieyasu received word that Toyotomi Hideyori was gathering even more troops than in the previous November, and that he was trying to stop the filling of the moat.
-Toyotomi forces (often called the Western Army) began to attack contingents of the Shōgun's forces (the Eastern Army) near Osaka.
-On 26 May (Keichō 20, 29th day of 4th month) at the Battle of Kashii, Osaka forces under the command of Ono Harufusa and Ban Danemon engaged with forces of Asano Nagaakira, an ally of the Shōgun.
-Osaka forces sustained a loss and Ban Danemon was killed.
+Toyotomi forces began to attack contingents of the Tokugawa forces near Osaka.
+On 26 May (Keichō 20, 29th day of 4th month) at the Battle of Kashii, Toyotomi forces under the command of Ono Harufusa and Ban Danemon engaged with forces of Asano Nagaakira, an ally of the Shōgun.
+Tachibana Muneshige now served as military advisor of the second shogun, Tokugawa Hidetada, as his military strategist and in charge of guarding the area.
+Muneshige correctly predicted the movements of the general of Toyotomi, Ono Harufusa's troops and guided Hidetada's troops.
+Toyotomi forces sustained heavy losses and Ban Danemon was killed.

 On 2 June (Keichō 20, 6th day of 5th month), the Battle of Dōmyōji took place.
-Osaka forces tried to stop the Tokugawa forces approaching from Yamato Province along the Yamato-gawa river.
-Two Osaka generals, Gotō Matabei and Susukida Kanesuke, were killed in action.
-Osaka forces commander Sanada Yukimura engaged in a battle with Date Masamune forces, but soon retreated towards Osaka Castle.
+Toyotomi forces tried to stop the enemy approaching from Yamato Province along the Yamato-gawa river.
+According to "Hyuga no kami memorandum" record, Katsunari disregard Ieyasu's order to not engage the enemy first and charging his forces towards Mototsugu position, practically eliminating Mototsugu's entire army.
+After Mototsugu killed, Katsunari then advanced further with his troops to Honda Village, where he clashed against another Toyotomi general named Watanabe Tadasu, and where he fatally injured Tadasu.
+Another prominent Toyotomi general named Susukida Kanesuke also fallen by Katsunari's troops.
+Another Toyotomi general, Susukida Kanesuke, were killed in the fighting.
+Toyotomi commander Sanada Yukimura engaged in a battle with Date Masamune forces, but soon retreated towards Osaka Castle.
 Tokugawa forces did not pursue Sanada.

 The same day Chōsokabe Morichika and Tōdō Takatora battled at Yao.
 Another battle took place at Wakae around the same time, between Kimura Shigenari and Ii Naotaka.
 Chōsokabe's forces achieved victory, but Kimura Shigenari was deflected by the left wing of Ii Naotaka's army.
 The main Tokugawa forces moved to assist Todo Takatora after Shigenari's death, and Chōsokabe withdrew for the time being.